Cam Gallagher Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks seventh in MLB.

-- The Angels have the 25th-ranked team ERA across all MLB pitching staffs (4.80).
+- The Angels have a 4.78 team ERA that ranks 25th across all league pitching staffs.

-- Angels pitchers combine to allow 182 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Angels pitchers combine to allow 184 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- In his last time out on Sunday against the Oakland Athletics, the left-hander tossed 5 1/3 innings, allowing three earned runs while surrendering three hits.
+- Rosenberg (0-1) takes the mound for the Angels to make his second start of the season.

-- The 33-year-old has put together a 5.55 ERA and 7.6 strikeouts per nine innings in 25 games this season, while giving up a batting average of .275 to opposing hitters.
+- His last appearance was on Tuesday against the Baltimore Orioles, when the left-hander threw six innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.